mikeroyal/Haskell-Guide/README.md

 [Grenade](https://github.com/HuwCampbell/grenade) is a composable, dependently typed, and fast recurrent neural network library for Machine Learning in Haskell.

 [IntelliJ Haskell](https://github.com/rikvdkleij/intellij-haskell) is an IntelliJ plugin for Haskell.

+[Ghci](https://www.haskell.org/haskellwiki/GHC/GHCi) is a  powerful and extensible debugger for GHC.

+[Hugs](https://www.haskell.org/hugs/) is a haskell interpreter that includes debugging facilities.

+[HLint](https://community.haskell.org/~ndm/hlint/) is a tool that detects common style mistakes and redundant parts of syntax, improving code quality.

+[Sourcegraph](https://hackage.haskell.org/package/SourceGraph-0.5.5.0) is a Haskell visualizer tool.

+[QuickCheck](https://www.cs.chalmers.se/~rjmh/QuickCheck/) is a  powerful testing framework where test cases are generated according to specific properties.

+[HUnit](https://hackage.haskell.org/package/HUnit-1.2.2.1) is a tool for unit testing framework similar to JUnit.

+[microspec](https://hackage.haskell.org/package/microspec) is  a tiny QuickCheck test library with minimal dependencies.

+[Hspec](https://hspec.github.io/) is a testing framework similar to RSpec with support for QuickCheck and HUnit.

+[The Haskell Test Framework (HTF)](https://hackage.haskell.org/package/HTF) is a tool that integrates both Hunit and QuickCheck.

+[Threadscope](https://code.haskell.org/ThreadScope/) is a new feature on the horizon which allows for benchmarking and visualization of multithreaded performance. ghc profiling tools - a powerful suite of profiling tools exist within GHC itself.

+[Haddock](https://www.haskell.org/haddock/) is a documentation system for Haskell.

 [CodeWorld](https://github.com/google/codeworld) is an educational environment using Haskell.
 It provides a simple mathematical model for geometric figures, animations, and interactive and multi-player games.